 A Retirement Savings Plan (RSP), once registered with the CRA (Canada Revenue Agency), allows the plan holder to invest on a tax deferred basis.
 Contributions made to the RSP are tax deductible (up to a limit) and any income or capital gain received inside the RSP would not be taxed until the money is withdrawn.
+An IB customer is limited to opening one regular and one spousal RSP account.

 PLEASE NOTE THE FOLLOWING LIMITATIONS